FugLong/TeensyMIDItoHID/README.md

 ## How It Works

 1. **On startup:** Teensy reads `CONFIG.TXT` and mapping file from SD card
-2. **MIDI input:** MIDI devices connect to USB Host port, Teensy receives Note On/Off messages
+2. **MIDI input:** MIDI devices connect to the soldered USB Host port, Teensy receives Note On/Off messages
 3. **Mapping lookup:** Code looks up the configured mapping for each MIDI note
 4. **Key output:** Keyboard key presses/releases are sent via USB HID to the PC
 5. **Fast-press mode:** If enabled, keys are pressed/released quickly (configurable duration)